Jomatam/aoc_2021/README.md

  1. `go run . <day to run>`
  2. `go build .` followed by `.\ aoc_2021.exe <day to run>`

- DISCLAIMER:
+ DISCLAIMERS:
- This is my first attempt dabbling in Go.
+ 1. This is my first attempt dabbling in Go.
 As such, please do not use it as an example of idiomatic go.
 It is not.
 Feedback would be most welcome.
+ 2. I omitted error handling, since it is not so relevant for the scope of this project